 How is beractant given (Survanta)?

-To make sure this medication is helping your child's condition and is not causing any harmful effects, your child's lung function will need to be tested often.
+Your baby's breathing, blood pressure, oxygen levels, and other vital signs will be watched closely during treatment with beractant.
 This will help your doctor determine how long to continue treatment with beractant.
 Your child may also need blood tests.

 Additional Survanta Information

 Report Problems to the Food and Drug Administration